ORF-4450/Robot10/README.md

 FRC Team 4450 2017 Robot Control program.

 This is the 2017 competition robot control program created by the Olympia Robotics Federation (FRC Team 4450).
-Operates the robot "tba" FRC game "FIRST SteamWorks".
+Operates the robot "tba" FRC game "FIRST STEAMWorks".

 This project requires the RobotLib jar files be downloaded to your WpiLib user library directory located at: c:\users\yourusername\wpilib\user\java\lib.
 Download Robot10 and import into Eclipse.
 Then download RobotLib to